How to Take Care of Yourself Emotionally by Understanding Energy

 The same happens if you don’t cleanse your energy field on a regular basis by setting healthy boundaries and taking care of yourself emotionally.
 Built-up tension, stress, and emotions will cling to your body and energy field.
 You can easily become confused and lack clarity in your relationships.

-Relationship dynamics can take on different energetic forms.
+Relationship dynamics can take on different energetics.
 In a love relationship, this is often the case.
-As a result, it takes a tremendous amount of self-love, self-nurturing, and healthy boundary-setting to bring your energy field back to its normal and natural bright self.
+As a result, it takes a tremendous amount of self-love, self-nurturing, and healthy boundary-setting to bring your energy field back in balance.